biomassives/vue3-awake-template/content/posts/reports.md

 featureImage: /uploads/image_drought_kenya2a.jpg

 ---
 The `EcoOpsReport` is the heart of our transparency efforts.
+When metadata inscribed images  are supplied to nft.storage, bit-torrent, pinata,  storj, and other self hosted systems, ensuring that this carbon credit style compensation model is transparent, and easily accessed.
+Ecocity.com supplies a verification list, of CID's for persistent IPFS objects, so that verifying a project you may be considering volunteering, making a loan, or or donation recipients to can be verified.

 | Prop     | Description                                          | Type   | Default           |
 | -------- | ---------------------------------------------------- | ------ | ----------------- |